-C. Marriage of Minor Girls
+1. Marriage of Minor Girls

-37. The Committee noted with satisfaction in its 2006 Concluding Observations that the age of consent to marriage has been set to 18 for men and women alike.

-38. Early marriage of girls, however, remains a significant problem in Morocco.
-While the legal age of marriage for both men and women is 18, the Family Code allows the marriage of minors when "justified" and after control by the Family Affairs judge.
-According to the Ministry of Justice, the law requires that the minor have "the maturity and physical aptitude to assume the responsibilities of marriage and the discernment to consent to marriage."
-Judges are supposed to conduct a medical expertise or a social enquiry, and explain the reasons justifying the marriage in a well-founded decision.
+- 41. In the List of Issues para.
+20, the Committee asked the government of Morocco to provide information on cases of child marriage and forced marriage and on the measures taken by the State party to eliminate such practices.64 The Committee noted with satisfaction in its 2006 Concluding Observations that the age of consent to marriage has been set to 18 for men and women alike.65 - 42.
+Early marriage of girls, however, remains a significant problem in Morocco.
+While the legal age of marriage for both men and women is 18, the Family Code66 allows the marriage of minors when "justified" and after control by the Family Affairs judge.67 According to the Ministry of Justice, the law requires that the minor have "the maturity and physical aptitude to assume the responsibilities of marriage and the discernment to consent to marriage."68 Judges are supposed